arthurkushman/coossions/README.md

 # coossions
-Coossions is a php plugin to store sessions in encrypted cookies
+Coossions is a php plugin to store sessions in encrypted cookie